 Probably linked to the previous one is a lack of recognition.
 Not just for the job done or the employee’s performance, but also for initiatives your staff comes up with.
 Although recognition is not the top reason for people to leave their job, it definitely plays an important role in them staying with the company.

 An easy way to solve the recognition issue – as well as the boss trouble by the way – is with a continuous feedback application: People can stay in touch with their colleagues, give each other the recognition they deserve – and need – and improve transparency within the team from anywhere and at any moment.
 Get rid of the clunky, process driven way of communicating via performance reviews or status updates and start building on organisational agility.

 But culture as such is difficult to explain, it’s something that needs to be experienced.
-Recent developments in HR technology can create exactly that: An immersive preselection experience can show applicants what it is like to work for your company, both from a culture perspective as well as job wise.
-If you want to know how, download our free E-book at the bottom of this page.
+Recent developments in HR technology can create exactly that: An immersive preselection experience can show applicants what it is like to work for your company, both from a cultural perspective as well as job-wise.

 Ah yes, the much discussed need for 21st century workers to develop themselves in their jobs.
 Especially with the millennials entering the work floor, personal growth is more important than ever.
 This doesn’t have to be growth in terms of promotion per se, but more so in terms of opportunities to grow and develop skills.
 If you don’t provide your employees with the tools to do so, they might find an employer who does.

 What your possibilities are, clearly depends on your budget.
 If you’re in a big organization and the money is there, you might want to think of a well-structured Learning & Development program.
 One in which employees get a personalized offer of courses, available at any time.